elliotlarson/dev-notes/vim/vim.md

 #### go to the place where you were last in insert mode

+This enters insert mode at that point

 	gi

+#### go to line where you were last in insert mode

+This does not enter insert mode

+    `.

 #### looks for method under cursor using ctags